-Horse Betting in California – The 2026 CA Horse Betting Guide for Players
+Horse Betting in California: The 2026 Guide

 Welcome to the GamblingCalifornia.com complete guide to horse betting in California.
 Horse racing has been part of life in this state for nearly a century, and even as the sport has gone through some serious turbulence in recent years, the action at Santa Anita and Del Mar is still some of the best in the country.
 I have been betting horses around California since I was old enough to do it legally, from the grandstand at Del Mar in the summer to the simulcast windows at the local cardrooms when I cannot make it to the track.
 This page covers everything you need to know about California horse betting in 2026, from where the live racing happens, to which online sites accept California residents, to the basics of how parimutuel wagering actually works.